bertkdowns/pyomo-replace/paper/paper.md

   fs.compressor.inlet.pressure
 ```

 You can then set a value for `outlet.pressure` and all the other state variables, and provide a guess for `ratioP`.
-This model will be square and can then be solved.
+This model can then be initialized and solved using the standard pyomo and idaes libraries.

+To those familiar with IDAES, this may appear to be a more complicated approach to fixing an outlet variable, as typically you would fix it directly rather than worrying about which state variable you are replacing.

 # Properties of a Variable Replacement approach to Equation Oriented Modelling